japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 listColumns(dbName: String, tableName: String): Dataset[Column]
 ----

-NOTE: `listColumns` is part of link:spark-sql-Catalog.adoc#listColumns[Catalog Contract] to...FIXME.
+NOTE: `listColumns` is part of spark-sql-Catalog.md#listColumns[Catalog Contract] to...FIXME.

-`listColumns` requests <<sessionCatalog, SessionCatalog>> for the link:spark-sql-SessionCatalog.adoc#getTempViewOrPermanentTableMetadata[table metadata].
+`listColumns` requests <<sessionCatalog, SessionCatalog>> for the spark-sql-SessionCatalog.md#getTempViewOrPermanentTableMetadata[table metadata].

-`listColumns` takes the link:spark-sql-CatalogTable.adoc#schema[schema] from the table metadata and creates a `Column` for every field (with the optional comment as the description).
+`listColumns` takes the spark-sql-CatalogTable.md#schema[schema] from the table metadata and creates a `Column` for every field (with the optional comment as the description).

 In the end, `listColumns` <<makeDataset, creates a Dataset>> with the columns.